 Back in the day, this was the tried and true method for exiting a business.
 Get started, build it up and then turn the business over to shareholders.

 However, this option isn’t what it used to be anymore.
 While IPOs, in general, appear to be making a comeback, there are a lot of things that need to be taken into account for a small ecommerce business owner such as the types of securities to offer, which underwriting firm to use and so on.

-Plus, since the internet bubble bust back in the 2000s, IPOs for online businesses are down.
+Plus, since the internet bubble burst back in the 2000s, IPOs for online businesses are down.
 Investors are hesitant to buy into high-valued companies, and this can create a lot of headaches for your down the road.